38 / 100

 Is York County growing or shrinking?

-Are people moving to York County?
+Are many people relocating to York County?

 [10] Similar Counties by Size & Score